Álvaro de Bazán the Elder: Atlantic fleet

 In 1540, Bazán obtained a naval contract to guard the Atlantic coasts of Spain and the vital sea route to the Indies.
-He initiated the building of galleons and galleasses of his own design with multiple upgrades, which became highly praised.
-He explored particularly how to combine the different advantages between rowing ships and sailing ships, as well as how to build vessels of high tonnage and speed at the same time, without falling in the usual shortage in maneuverability or speed shown by the age's biggest carracks, such as those built in France, England or Venice.
-His Atlantic galleasses, conceived as sailing ships secondarily assisted by rows, differed substantially from the Mediterranean galleasses built by Venice, based on rowing over sails.
+He initiated the building of galleons and galleasses of his own design with multiple upgrades, which were highly praised.
+He explored particularly how to combine the different advantages of rowing ships and sailing ships, as well as how to build vessels of high tonnage and speed at the same time, without falling in the usual shortcomings of the age's biggest carracks, such as those built in France, England or Venice.
+His Atlantic galleasses, conceived as sailing ships only secondarily assisted by rows, differed substantially from the Mediterranean galleasses built by Venice, which were based primarily on rowing.

-He formed his private fleet with vessels built by himself in Biscay, among which were the 800-ton galleass Santa María, the 1200-ton Santa María Magdalena and the galleons San Pedro and San Pablo, of 600 and 700 tons respectively, along with several minor chalupas.
-The four main ships, which substantially outsized the 200-500-ton carracks and naus typically found in the Atlantic, also fielded around 100 guns each.
-They obtained much success against foreign privateering and piracy.
+He formed his private fleet with vessels built by himself in Biscay, among which were the 800-ton galleass Santa María, the 1,200-ton Santa María Magdalena and the galleons San Pedro and San Pablo, of 600 and 700 tons respectively, along with several minor chalupas.
+The four main ships, which substantially outsized the 200–500-ton carracks and naus typically found in the Atlantic, also fielded around 100 guns each.
+They had a high success against foreign privateering and piracy.
 Bazán returned momentarily to the Mediterranean in 1541 as reinforcements for Charles V and Andrea Doria, who had taken refuge in the African port of Béjaïa with part of the imperial fleet after the Algiers expedition, disrupted by storms.